 WW2 ARP & Civil Defence Uniforms, Headwear & Footwear

-As the threat of war developed, the ARP Wardens' Service were issued with a more robustly constructed gas mask.
-It was not until the start of the WW2 that uniforms slowly filtered through to wardens and associated services - the first being the all-in-one combination suit/overalls made of bluette.
 These overalls featured red diamond and bar rank insignia on the lower sleeve (issued up to mid-1941 in the London region) for the Wardens' Service and red chevrons for the Rescue, Decontamination and Stretcher Parties.
-As the Civil Defence General Services (the ARP was rolled into the CD shortly after war commenced in September 1939) became more organised, dark blue battledress (BD) uniform replaced the overalls in 1941 and were issued until the end of WW2 (though the bluette overalls continued to be worn).
-A new system of old gold yellow rank insignia was also introduced. |
+As the Civil Defence General Services (the ARP was rolled into the CD in 1941) became more organised, dark blue battledress (BD) uniform replaced the overalls in 1941 and were issued until the end of the war (though the bluette overalls continued to be worn).
+A new system of old gold (yellow) rank insignia was also introduced.

 For women there were three main uniforms, the wrapover apron/overall, the warden's coat and the serge tunic with slacks or skirt.
+Nurses wore uniforms with an ARP badge and a later CD badge on the front.

 It should be noted that even when regulations (such as ARP Memo 17) dictated how and where a certain badge should be worn not every person or local group adhered strictly to that dictate.
 Original WW2 photographs show a great variance in where insignia was worn.